 Liminal sites, such as shorelines that mark the threshold between opposing elements of water, and the earth and sky – like liminal states of beings, as in the dream between sleep and awake – are spiritually active places.
 In the Anishinaabe world view, the universe is understood to be comprised of layers.
 Divided into contrasting upper and lower worlds and zones of power, this tiered cosmos is animated by the ongoing and reciprocal interaction of beings and persons both natural and spiritual.

 The sky is home to animikiig – the thunderbirds, ancient manitous – or spirits – whose powers manifest in the rainfall, flashes of lightning, and the sound of thunder; while their counterparts, mishibizhiig – the underwater panthers – reside in the lower realms of water.
 With lynx-like bodies, metallic scales, horns, and the tail of a serpent, mishibizhiig rule the lakes, rivers, caves, and deep crevices in the earth.
-The two were great enemies, it would seem, as may of our stories detail their ongoing conflicts that occurred along shorelines, particularly those surrounding gichigami – Lake Superior.
-To be sure, the landscape of this region is imbued with their encounters as natural red copper – believe to be the blood of the two manitous – can be found in abundance throughout the territory.
-Yet, despite their discord, animikii and mishibizhiw are an inherently interconnect reciprocal pair, and the one cannot exist without the other.
+The two were great enemies, it would seem, as many of our stories detail their ongoing conflicts that occurred along shorelines, particularly those surrounding gichigami – Lake Superior.
+To be sure, the landscape of this region is imbued with their encounters as natural red copper – believed to be the blood of the two manitous – can be found in abundance throughout the territory.
+Yet, despite their discord, animikii and mishibizhiw are an inherently interconnected reciprocal pair, and the one cannot exist without the other.

 It is through the careful balancing of opposing powers at threshold or axis sites that the multi-layered Anishinaabe cosmos remains in continuous motion.
 In his solo exhibition mskwi•blood•sang, Michael Belmore subtly acknowledges the power that exists in spaces, sites and states of being in-between.
 As a life-giving substance, mskwi – blood – flows freely between the realms of water, earth, and sky, embodies the continual interplay of the landscape’s contrasting forces.